 Figure 2: Most likely tercile of Precipitation in the three seasonal forecast systems C3S (j), NMME (k) and AEMET(l) in L1 forecast.
 From (a) to (i) models of the C3S ensemble.
-12/22 c) Temperature Forecast, d) Temperature Skill (ACC) L1:

-Figure 3: Precipitation correlations in forecast, compared to observations, for the three seasonal forecast systems C3S (j), NMME (k) and AEMET(l).
+Figure 3: Ranked Probability Skill Score (RPSS) in Precipitation forecast for the seasonal forecast systems.
 Higher values indicate better model predictive skill.
-From (a) to (i) models of the C3S ensemble.
+From (a) to (i) models of the C3S ensemble. (j) for AEMET.